Physical health care

-At our dental clinics at 421 Fallsway and in West Baltimore, the only dental operatories in Maryland exclusively for people experiencing homelessness, our dentists, dental hygienists and dental assistants provide preventive dental care to children and adults engaged in health care services at Health Care for the Homeless—and restorative care, including dentures and bridges, to adult clients.
+At our dental clinics downtown and in West Baltimore, the only dental operatories in Maryland exclusively for people experiencing homelessness, our dentists, dental hygienists and dental assistants provide preventive care to children and adults engaged in health care services at Health Care for the Homeless—and restorative care, including dentures and bridges, to adult clients.

 Behavioral health care

-At Health Care for the Homeless, mental health care starts with one-on-one therapy with our mental health therapists.
-If an individual is interested in psychiatric medication or a therapist believes psychiatric medication would be helpful in treating that individual's symptoms, the therapist makes a psychiatric referral to one of our psychiatrists for assessment and treatment.
+Mental health care starts with one-on-one therapy with our therapists.
+If an individual is interested in psychiatric medication or a therapist believes psychiatric medication would be helpful in treating that individual's symptoms, the therapist makes a referral to one of our psychiatrists for assessment and treatment.

 No Such Thing as Crazy

 Let’s just be clear: The word “crazy” doesn't exist in our vocabulary here at Health Care for the Homeless.

 As believers in and providers of whole-person care, we know our mental health is just as important to our overall wellbeing as our physical health.